supported by the Leonard D. Schaeffer Fellows program from 2015 through 2023

-with elected officials and government agencies at all levels of government
+with elected officials and government agencies at the local, state, and federal level

 around the United States where Schaeffer Fellows have lived and worked

 I expect to foster life long relations

 The Leonard D. Shaeffer Fellowship enlightened me to the importance of public policy and gave me insight to the way policy works from the ground up.
 It connected me with likeminded individuals who I expect to foster lifelong relations with.
 I much appreciated the professional development workshops and all of the great advice from our accomplished speakers.